plone/documentation/develop/addons/components/genericsetup.rst

 Add-on-specific issues
 ======================

-Add-on products may contain:
+Add-on packages may contain:

-* A default GenericSetup XML profile which is automatically run when the product is installed using the quick-installer.
+* A default GenericSetup XML profile which is automatically run when the package is installed using the quick-installer.
   The profile name is usually ``default``.

 * Other profiles which the user may install using the ``portal_setup`` *Import* tab, or which can be manually enabled for unit tests.